Visual Communication and Design BA (Hons)

 The BA (Hons) Visual Communication and Design gives you the opportunity to acquire the skills to generate ideas and solve problems creatively, skills required for a successful career within the creative industries.

 Working through a range of practical projects you will develop a clear understanding of the creative design process, techniques and business.
 Visual communications is not restricted by the definition of specialism; likewise, this programme is not attempting to produce designers that are labelled by a pre-defined discipline.
-The course aims to nurture visual communications that are responsive to emerging design issues and the focus of your studies will be:
+The course aims to nurture visual communicators that are responsive to emerging design issues and the focus of your studies will be:

 - the realised navigation of the design process